brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Before a download is requested, it's a good idea to make sure there is enough space in device storage for the download.

-The method `BCOVOfflineVideoManager.shared().estimateDownloadSize(_,options:completion:)` can be used to get an estimate of how much space, in megabytes, the download will require.
+The method `BCOVOfflineVideoManager.sharedManager?.estimateDownloadSize(_:options:completion:)` can be used to get an estimate of how much space, in megabytes, the download will require.
 If there is not enough space for a download, it will result in an error.

 iOS needs a cushion to run properly, so you should not allow downloads to fill up all the free space on the device.
 If you use up all the free storage, the system may start deleting cached data in other apps, and may eventually remove a downloaded video from your own app.